-The Band and the Board are committed to Aboriginal Education; the best interest of the students is paramount.
+The Band and the Board are committed to Aboriginal Education and acknowledge that the best interest of the student is paramount.
 The Parties agree to the following principles:

-- 2.1 All students have the right to quality education within a safe environment that meets individual needs, is relevant, including cultural and social, and is taught by skilled and knowledgeable master instructors. - 2.2 Continuous school improvement must address student needs. - 2.3 Students have equal potential to achieve and to exceed the provincial average. - 2.4 Promote and support the integration of Syilx history, language, and culture throughout the curriculum. - 2.5 Parent and community involvement is an integral component to student success. - 2.6 Communication and professional conduct are obligations to maintain an environment based on mutual respect and equality. - 2.7 Public education shall complement education provided at the Band school; public education will not impair, impede, or detrimentally effect education offered at the Band level.
+- 2.1 All students have the right to quality education within a safe environment that meets individual needs, is relevant, including cultural and social, and is taught by skilled and knowledgeable master instructors; - 2.2 Continuous school improvement must address student needs; - 2.3 First Nations Students have equal potential to achieve and to meet or exceed provincial achievement averages; - 2.4 Promotion and support of the integration of Syilx history, language, and culture throughout the curriculum; - 2.5 Parent and community involvement is an integral component to student success; - 2.6 Communication and professional conduct are obligations to maintain an environment based on mutual respect and equality; - 2.7 Public education shall complement education provided at the Band school.
+Public education will not impair, impede, or detrimentally effect education offered at the Band level; - 2.8 Positive experiences for children in early learning, pre-school and kindergarten contribute to a strong foundation for success throughout their school years. - 2.9 First Nation Students must learn the skills and knowledge needed to thrive in contemporary society, including the technological capacity required in the 21st century; - 2.10 Strong, relevant and effective school policies, regulations, practices, District and school growth plans, curriculum and instruction are necessary to promote better and common understanding of the First Nation's cultural values and traditions by School(s) and District Staff.